vishvAsa/devaH/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages.md

 century.
 The variations of the durations of months

 due to this slow motion of the apse line is quite in space but is advancing along the ecliptic at the negligible and the lengths of the months according to rate of 61".89 per year or 1.°72 per century.
-This is the Sūrya Siddhanta are practically constant over ages.
+This is the Sūrya Siddhānta are practically constant over ages.

 Table 17—Lengths of different solar months rockoned from the vernal equinox.